Safiyya/splitify/README.md

 ## TECHNICAL

-- use React.Context to store context after load
+- [ ] use React.Context to store context after load
-- Check that refresh token works
+- [ ] Check that refresh token works
-- use rem instead of px
+- [x] use rem instead of px
+- [ ] Theme should be similar to spotify

 ## TODO